IBM-Cloud/ansible-collection-ibm/docs/ibm_database_info.rst

     The id of the resource group in which the Database instance is present

-  service (False, str, None)
+  location (False, str, None)
-    The name of the Cloud Internet database service
+    The location or the region in which the Database instance exists

   iaas_classic_username (False, any, None)